 I use ‘legitimate interests’ as my lawful basis for holding and using your personal information in this way.
 Please see the section ‘Data storage limitations’ for details on how long I store your information for, as well as ‘Your rights’ if you would like this to be altered.

-Data collected while you are accessing counselling:
+Data collected while you are having therapy sessions:

 The lawful basis for me processing these notes is that it is for provision of health treatment (in this case counselling) and necessary for a ‘contract’ with a health professional (in this case, a contract between me and you).